 September 28 – December 7, 2019

-Curator Mia Locks organizes a two-part exhibition that includes a solo presentation of work by artist Ulrike Müller (b.
-1971, Austria) alongside a group show that takes Müller's practice as a point of departure.
-Approaching painting without restricting herself to brush and canvas, Müller employs a range of materials, techniques and image formats including drawing, enamel on steel, collage, monotype and woven wool rugs.
-The group exhibition is organized around compositional strategies and methods of decision making, rather than around a shared subject matter or theme, opening up new possibilities for reading artworks together that might not seem immediately connected.
-Through this exploratory project, Locks emphasizes how the process of thinking about Müller's work has shaped her own curatorial methods in conceptualizing the group show—which includes work by artists Martin Beck, Medrie MacPhee, Dona Nelson and Deborah Remington, among others.
+Or Both is an experimental two-part exhibition that includes a solo presentation of work by Ulrike Müller alongside a group show of works by Martin Beck, Barbara Chase-Riboud, Jennie C. Jones, Eric N. Mack, Medrie MacPhee, Dona Nelson, and Deborah Remington.
+Moving in and out of painting, Müller employs a range of materials, techniques, and image formats including drawing, enamel on steel, collage, monotype, and woven wool rugs.
+Taking Müller's practice as a point of departure, the group show is organized around compositional strategies and methods of decision making rather than around a shared subject matter or theme, opening up new possibilities for reading artworks together that might not seem immediately connected.
+Organized by Mia Locks.

 JILL BONOVITZ, JUNE KELLY, AND PAULA SCHER: VISIONARY WOMEN